 Keywords: Attitude, Behaviour, Counselling, Educational System, Guidance, Students.

-Introduction
+INTRODUCTION

 Globally, efforts have intensified to focus on the mental health of adolescents (typically defined as persons in their second decade of life (10-19 years).
 This is imperative as adolescence is characterised by extensive physical and social development, whereby capabilities essential for successful progression into adulthood are established (Arhin et al., 2019).
 Around 10-20 per cent of adolescents experience mental health disorders.
 Anxiety and depression are among the leading causes of illness and disability, particularly among adolescent girls (Addy et al., 2021).
 Herr (2001) argues that because adolescence is the core period of higher education, supervision and counselling are essential additions to the educational system.
 It is said that this area of schooling is marked by a number of significant choices, but it is also marked by significant social and emotional upheaval, peer pressure, and autonomous ambitions, all of which need to be watched over and fostered (Darling-Hammond, 2020).

 According to the World Health Organisation, higher education is a stressful time because it is a period of psychological development when students start acting more like adults.
 Due to their stage of growth and unique issues, students are a particular group (WHO, 2019).
 Young people, in particular, encounter several problems throughout the school-age period of human development since this is when a young person must transition from reliance to independence and acquire autonomy and maturity (Cherry, 2021).
 Some young people, who are more robust and have stronger coping mechanisms, are more effective than others in addressing and managing the stress associated with the difficulties of student life (Zammuner, 2019).
 However, some students find it difficult to face and overcome these obstacles (Carlos, 2020).
 Young people unavoidably experience physiological and biochemical changes while at college (Bista et al, 2016).
 The young person's mental state is impacted by these changes (Bailen et al., 2018).
 Furthermore, the rise of sexual urges encourages a young person to experiment with different romantic relationships, which results in social and interpersonal difficulties (Harden, 2014).
 Once more, cognitive changes in young people result in the development of an ability for abstract thought, the ability to recognise fresh methods of information processing, and the development of both creative and critical thinking (Lilly, 2022).